import data file reference

 --start-clean Starts a fresh import with data files present in the data directory.

-If there's any non-empty table on the target YugabyteDB database, you get a prompt whether to continue the import without truncating those tables; if you go ahead without truncating, then yb-voyager starts ingesting the data present in the data files with upsert mode.
+If there's any non-empty table on the target YugabyteDB database, you get a prompt whether to continue the import without truncating those tables.

 Note that for cases where a table doesn't have a primary key, it may lead to insertion of duplicate data.
 In that case, you can avoid the duplication by excluding the table from the --file-table-map, or truncating those tables manually before using the start-clean flag.